WHAT IS DEVELOPMENTAL COACHING FOR SELF-LEADERSHIP AND PERSONAL GROWTH?

 There are many definitions.
 This is my personal view and I’ll talk about it as coaching for the sake of simplicity.

-Coaching is a personal and professional developmental activity whereby you, as a coachee, participate in a meaningful coaching relationship with a professional leadership coach to focus on achieving a specific outcome.
+Coaching is a personal, professional and sometimes spiritually aligned developmental activity whereby you, as a coachee, participate in a meaningful coaching relationship with a professional coach/mentor to focus on achieving a specific outcome.

-It takes place over a period of time often in the form of meetings or telephone conversations and most often a coach will ask simple but insightful questions and related activities.
+It takes place over a period of time often in the form of meetings or telephone conversations and most often a coach will ask simple but insightful questions and undertake related activities such as psychometric assessments, strengths analysis and so on.
 The outcomes are focused on self-exploration, reflection, personal development and growth that brings about a positive change for the coachee in achieving their desired outcome.

-As a result, it is very often goal-oriented.
-This means that you as a coachee will have a specific outcome in mind that you would like to explore in a completely confidential way.
+As a result, it is very often goal-oriented but does not have to be.
+This means that you as a coachee will have a specific outcome in mind that you would like to explore in a completely confidential way, and there is research to show that this may change over time.
 Your coach will support you to reflect, think and find that answers for yourself so that you can take appropriate actions.
-It can really help you to build confidence.
+It can really help you to build confidence and greater insight into who you are.

 It is a key part of talent development programmes within organisations.
 These help people develop and grow into leadership positions.
 It can also be a way to support your own personal learning with a situation for example, where you might be having challenges with another person or a situation where exploring this with an independent person who has your interests at heart would be helpful.